SoHo Weekly News: Decline and shutdown

-Circulation was variable, at one point dipping as low as 14,000.
-In May 1978, the English Associated Newspaper Group (ANG), led by Vere Harmsworth, took a 25% share in SWN.
-Reportedly, this was in response to Rupert Murdoch (with whom Harmsworth had been feuding) having bought The Village Voice the previous year.
-A year later, Goldstein stated that the paper had an annual revenue of $1.1 million and their circulation was 60,000; it was reported, however, that the paper was losing money.
-ANG bought out the remaining stake in 1979 and named John Leese as publisher and editor in chief.
+The paper's circulation was variable, at one point dipping as low as 14,000.
+In May 1978, the English Associated Newspaper Group (ANG), led by Vere Harmsworth, paid $250,000 for a 25% share in SWN.
+Reportedly, this was in response to media mogul Rupert Murdoch (with whom Harmsworth had been feuding) having bought The Village Voice the previous year.
+A year later, Goldstein stated that the paper had an annual revenue of $1.1 million and its circulation was 60,000; it was reported, however, that the paper was losing money.

+ANG bought out the remaining stake in 1979 and named British newspaper editor John Leese as publisher and editor-in-chief.
+In 1981, Leese announced that the paper's continued losses could not be sustained and instituted changes intended to make the paper profitable.
+Columns by Allan Wolper, Doug Ireland, and Peter Freiberg were cancelled and a new graphic designer was hired.

+Leese said that large potential advertisers such as Macy's were avoiding the paper because they thought it was "too gay" and cancelled plans for an upcoming gay-themed supplement.
+Managing editor Rob Manoff said he was working to change SWN's reputation as an alternative paper, aiming for an upscale audience and reducing the paper's focus on the SoHo neighborhood.
+He also wanted to shed the paper's reputation as a "punk-rock rag".